senaite/senaite2.com/docs/quickstart.md

 - Minimum Volume: `100 ml`

 **⚠ Important:**
-The Sample Type Prefix `H2O` will control later the generated ID of the new sample.
-Please chose therefore a concise and short identifier!
+The Sample Type Prefix `H2O` will control the generated ID of the new sample later.
+Please always chose a concise and short identifier!

 ## Creating the first sample